jackiehjm/stx-docs/doc/source/deploy_install_guides/current/virtual_aio_simplex.rst

 Install software on controller-0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the last step of "Prepare the virtual environment and virtual servers", the controller-0 virtual server 'simplex-controller-0' was started by the :command:`setup_configuration.sh` command.
+In the last step of `Prepare virtual environment and servers`_, the controller-0 virtual server 'simplex-controller-0' was started by the :command:`setup_configuration.sh` command.

-Attach to the console of virtual controller-0 and select the appropriate installer menu options to start the non-interactive install of StarlingX software on controller-0.
+On the host, attach to the console of virtual controller-0 and select the appropriate installer menu options to start the non-interactive install of StarlingX software on controller-0.

 .. note::